Introduction

 - Job Seeker Visa The job seeker visa is a short-term visa valid for 60, 90, or 120 days to explore job opportunities without a sponsor.
 The applicant needs to provide their passport(valid for 6+ months), educational degree, proof of financial means (~AED 3,000–5,000/month), and passport validity of 6+ months.
 Once the graduate secures a job offer, the job seeker visa can be converted to an employer-sponsored work permit.
 The application fees depend on the visa duration and generally range from AED 555 to AED 1,815.

 - Green Visa The green visa is a residence visa for skilled employees, freelancers, and self-employed individuals, allowing self-sponsorship without the need for employer or family sponsorship.
 It is valid for 5 years and subject to renewal.
 The green visa requires a minimum salary (about AED 15,000/month) or proof of income and academic qualifications.
 It is suitable for graduates wanting flexibility to job hunt or start a business.
+If you prefer the freelance or self-employed route, you need to secure a permit from the Ministry of Human Resources and Emiratisation (MOHRE).
+You must also prove your financial stability, usually by showing an annual income of at least AED 360,000 over the past two years.

 The Job-Seeker Visa Explained